wp-plugins/simple-thumbs/readme.txt

 1. No screenshots yet.

 == Changelog ==

+= 0.3 =
+- If size is not set or size is set but equal to original size, and no quality, filter or output image format is set, the image will not be modified and orginial image is returned.
+It's still a good idea to use simple_thumbs_img() because you then get the correct width and height attributes.

 = 0.2 =
 - Fixed so plugins wp_minify and autoptimize don't break the thumbnails.